pysat/pysatNASA/docs/archival.rst

 ``export_pysat_info`` option is set to false here.
 This drops several internal pysat metadata values before writing to file.

-Other best practices for archival include adding the oprational software version to the metadata header before writing.
+Other best practices for archival include adding the operational software version to the metadata header before writing.
 The pysat version will be automatically written to the metadata.